5

 •Offense of the king, president or any public figure.

 §188 deals specifically with slander or defamation against a politician.
-The punishment is slightly harder when used to infer with their political work, but the definition isn't extended beyond that which also applies to private people.
+The punishment is slightly harder when used to interfere with their political work, but the definition isn't extended beyond that which also applies to private people.

 •Offense of a group of people, of any nation, race, religion, sex, orientation etc.

 §130 of the German criminal code (Public Incitement) forbids to call for violent actions against groups of the population based on nationality, religion or ethnicity or against individual people because they belong to such a group.
-The same paragraph also forbids holocaust denial or approval ("assault the human dignity of the victims by approving of, denying or rendering harmless the violent and arbitrary National Socialist rule").
+The same paragraph also forbids holocaust denial or holocaust approval ("assault the human dignity of the victims by approving of, denying or rendering harmless the violent and arbitrary National Socialist rule").

 •Religious offense toward Christ, Mohammad, God etc.